peter1000/OrderedCollections.jl/README.md

 ==================

 An ordered collection is simply a collection which has a particular order.
-This package follows the convention where the default order is the insertion order of items in the collection, although this order can be changed via dequeue-like operations or sorting.
+This package follows the convention that the initial order is the insertion order of items in the collection, although this order can be changed via dequeue-like operations or sorting.